-2.2.1.
-Physical integrity of the hydrogels
+2.2.1 Physical integrity of the hydrogels

-Physical appearance of hydrogels were observed before and after drying process.
-The determination of stability structure was done by immersed the 2x2 cm of dried hydrogels samples into distilled water over 30 minutes.
-The state of physical changes of hydrogels were recorded after each 10 minutes period.
+The physical appearance of hydrogels were observed before and after the drying process.
+The determination of stability structure was done by immersing the 2 x 2 cm of dried hydrogels samples into distilled water over 30 minutes.
+The state of physical changes of hydrogels was recorded after each 10 minutes period.

-2.2.2.
-Analyzation of chemical structure of hydrogels using FTIR
+2.2.2 Analyzation of chemical structure of hydrogels using FTIR

-Each dried hydrogel sample was cut into 1x1 cm to be characterized using FTIR.
+Each dried hydrogel sample was cut into 1 x 1 cm to be characterized using FTIR.
 The FTIR spectrophotometer recorded the changes in confirmation of chemical structures of hydrogels that are sensitive to surrounding changes.
 The FTIR showed the spectra of polysaccharide hydrogels with their characteristics absorption and identified the band positions and the deformation/formation of hydroxyl groups in the hydrogels.

-2.2.3.
-Hydrogels morphology studies using FESEM
+2.2.3 Hydrogels morphology studies using FESEM

-Field emission scanning electron microscope (FESEM) was used to characterize the morphologies of hydrogels' surface and cross section.
+Field emission scanning electron microscope (FESEM) was used to characterize the morphologies of hydrogels 'surface and cross-section.
 For surface analysis, the hydrogel was cut into 1 cm2, sputter coated with gold and imaged using FESEM (Jeol JSM-6700F).
-For cross section analysis, the squared hydrogel was cut vertically at the center, and sputter coated with gold.
+For cross section analysis, the squared hydrogel was cut vertically at the centre, and sputter coated with gold.
 This was then imaged using the same FESEM model.
 Magnification of 250-1000x were utilized to observe the morphological differences between the hydrogels.

-2.2.4.
-Hydrogels degradation study using DSC
+2.2.4 Hydrogels degradation study using DSC

 The dry samples were weighed (approximately 5-15 mg) in aluminium DSC pans.
-The empty pan used as a reference Analyses were started at 25 °C and continued up to 250 °C, with a linear increase of 10 °C min-1.
+The empty pan was used as a reference Analyses were started at 25 °C and continued up to 250 °C, with a linear increase of 10 °C min-1.
 Data were analyzed using STARe evaluation software (Mettler Toledo).
-The glass transition temperature (T_g) normally based on the onset temperature or midpoint of the glass transition temperature range.
+The glass transition temperature (Tg) is normally based on the onset temperature or midpoint of the glass transition temperature range (Eliasson, 2006).
 The significant differences in glass transition temperature of sugars are due to the molecular structure of sugars and interactions between sugar molecules.

-2.2.5.
-Determination of water content
+2.2.5 Determination of water content

-The determination was done by immersed the 2×2 cm of dried hydrogels samples into distilled water for 10 minutes.
+The determination was done by immersing the 2 x 2 cm of dried hydrogel samples in distilled water for 10 minutes.
 The weight before and after the immersion was recorded for calculation.
-The amount of absorbed water is calculated as swelling ratio and being expressed in the Equation (1).
+The amount of absorbed water is calculated as swelling ratio and being expressed in the Equation 1.

 WC:

-$$[(W_s - W_d) / W_s] \times 100$$
+$$[(W_s - W_d)/W_s] \times 100$$

-(1)
+(Eq 1)

-where $W{s:}$ the weight of swollen hydrogel
+where Ws: the weight of swollen hydrogel

-W_d : the weight of dried hydrogel
+W_d: the weight of dried hydrogel